pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 {% endhighlight %}

-You should in logs that Celery is up and running, scheduling task at regular invervals:
+You should see in logs that Celery is up and running, scheduling task at regular invervals:

 {% highlight bash %}